Kansas State University's Olathe campus opened to the Greater Kansas City community on April 26, 2011.

-When work began on the $28 million, LEED certified Silver, International Animal Health and Food Safety Institute, it was groundbreaking in more ways than one: it would be the first higher education facility supported by a local tax, and the ongoing tax support would make it equivalent to one of the country's largest endowments ever to a higher education public institution initiative.
+The campus' LEED Silver Certified International Animal Health and Food Safety Institute is the first higher education facility supported by a local tax.
+The ongoing tax support makes it equivalent to one of the country's largest endowments ever to a higher education public institution initiative.